quixio/quix-streams/CONTRIBUTING.md

 ## Coding standards

-We like to keep the code as consistent as possible, so please familiarize yourself with the existing style of the project, module of function you are updating and with the [PEP 8 - Style Guide for Python Code](https://peps.python.org/pep-0008/) if you're contributing to the Python code base or the [Microsoft&reg; C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions) when contributing to the C# code base.
+To keep the code as consistent as possible, please familiarize yourself with the existing style of the project.
+If you're contributing to the Python code base, follow the [PEP 8 - Style Guide for Python Code](https://peps.python.org/pep-0008/).
+If contributing to the C# code base, follow the [Microsoft&reg; C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions).

 >  Consistency within a project is more important.
 Consistency within one module or function is the most important.

-Note that the biggest deviation from the Microsoft&reg; standards is that we don't use `_` for private members, rather we simply use `this.abc`.
+Note that the biggest deviation from the Microsoft&reg; standards is that this project does not use `_` to indicate private members.
+Instead, you should use the format `this.abc`.